riyannode/Paylabs/README.md

 ## Known Limitations / Next Patch

 - **Advanced scraper link hardening:** PayLabs already supports the main source discovery and paid agent flow, but advanced scraper deep-link coverage still needs one follow-up patch for broader URL normalization, retries, and edge-case source formats.
+- If the chat looks stuck or the answer does not appear immediately, please wait.
+The backend may still be processing and should return the final answer when the run finishes.

+After each completed run, we also creates a receipt.
+The explorer view shows the services used, payment edges, settlement metadata, and visibility for each service in the run.

 ## Tech Stack